Venice, Italy

 When we asked people living in Venice what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Venice is a unique blend of work and leisure, surrounded by the city's rich history and culture.
 They often live in rented apartments or shared spaces in the city's quieter neighborhoods, away from the tourist crowds.
 The city offers a variety of coworking spaces with reliable internet, making it easier for them to work remotely.
 Expat life in Venice is also about immersing oneself in the local culture, learning Italian, and enjoying the city's world-renowned cuisine.
 The city's public transportation, mainly consisting of vaporettos (water buses), is a unique experience, and walking is also a common way to get around the compact city.
 Despite being a tourist hotspot, Venice has a close-knit community feel, and expats often find themselves forming strong bonds with locals and other expats.
 However, the city can be expensive, and the cost of living is something to consider.
 Venice's rich arts scene, with its numerous galleries, museums, and festivals, provides ample opportunities for leisure and inspiration.
 The city's proximity to other European destinations also makes it a great base for those who wish to travel and explore.
 However, Venice's popularity as a tourist destination can also be a downside, with overcrowding during peak seasons.
 The city is also grappling with issues of flooding and subsidence, which can pose challenges.
-Despite these, many expats and digital nomads find the city's charm and lifestyle hard to resist," explained one expat living in Venice, Italy.
+Despite these, many expats and digital nomads find the city's charm and lifestyle hard to resist," said one expat in Venice.

 What do expats in Venice appreciate most about the local culture?

 "Expats in Venice often appreciate the rich history and architecture that the city offers, with its stunning palazzos, churches, and iconic landmarks like the Rialto Bridge and St. Mark's Square.
 They also value the city's unique relationship with water, where boats replace cars and every corner turned can reveal a picturesque canal.
 The local culture's emphasis on art and creativity is another aspect that expats admire, with Venice being home to world-renowned events like the Venice Biennale and the Venice Film Festival.
 The city's culinary scene is also a highlight, with traditional Venetian dishes and fresh seafood being a staple in local cuisine.
 Expats also appreciate the slower pace of life in Venice, which encourages a focus on enjoying the simple pleasures of life, such as a leisurely stroll or a relaxed meal.
 The sense of community in the city is also valued, with locals often being warm, welcoming, and proud of their unique city.
-Finally, expats enjoy the city's vibrant traditions and festivals, such as the famous Venice Carnival, which showcase the city's rich history and cultural heritage," remarked one expat living in Venice, Italy.
+Finally, expats enjoy the city's vibrant traditions and festivals, such as the famous Venice Carnival, which showcase the city's rich history and cultural heritage," wrote one member in Venice.

 What do expats find most challenging?